Photo by Pexels

 4. Promote Hydration to Support Good Kidney Function

 Chronic kidney disease is a progressive health condition that many dogs experience when they get older.
 This condition occurs as a result of aging and a gradual deterioration of the kidneys.
 They are no longer able to filter the blood of toxins as they once did, and your dog will become dehydrated more quickly.
+An experienced maid service from Georgia will clean interior of refrigerator.
 One of the first signs of kidney failure is increased water consumption because a dog will try to compensate for how quickly his or her body is losing its fluid content.
 Typically, by the time any signs of kidney disease have become noticeable, a dog will have already lost two thirds of his or her kidney function.
 In order to support your dog’s kidney health as he or she gets older, encourage frequent water drinking by changing his or her water several times a day.
 Your dog will be more interested in drinking when water is fresh and cool.

 5. Don’t Skip Vet Visits

 Catching signs of illnesses such as kidney disease early on will make it easier to treat them effectively.
 In order to assure that your dog is feeling okay, it’s important that you bring him or her for wellness checkups at the vet’s office.
 Visit https://www.larsadditions.com.
 Don’t wait until your dog is showing signs of discomfort before you bring him or her in to get checked out.
 Some older dogs need to see the vet more than once a year; ask your veterinarian how frequently he or she needs checkup and lab work to stay on top of his or her health.